SpiritAxolotl/woah-its-rex/README.md

 - [x] Implement unaffectedByLuck (ores that are unaffected by luck)
 - [ ] Abbreviate probabilities for screen space
 - [ ] Arrange the on-screen controls in a d-pad configuration
+- [ ] Add a dedicated "reset game" button
+- [x] Add the main layer ore next to the teleport meter display button thing
+  - [ ] Center the emoji somehow

 ## Misc.
 - [x] Update to latest